6 Treats for pet dogs

 Furthermore, simply playing with your dog is a real treat for them.
 Whether it’s a tug-of-war with a toy, fetch with a stick, ball, or Frisbee, or even going for a swim or run is enough to excite your dog and enjoy spending time with you.
 If money is tight or you have leftover items, consider these awesome designs for making homemade dog toys that they’ll love.

 As well, the brands and quality play a big part, as you only want the best for your dog and nothing full of preservatives, dyes, and strange words on the label you barely understand.
+Avoid the dog chocolates and similar clones of human food.
+They are the worst dog treats.
 Go with the bigger, well-known brands with good ingredients, because you want a healthy dog!

 Be careful of table scraps

-Giving your dog little edible treats should be to reward good behaviour and set good habits for life.
-You never want to give a dog a treat for peeing on the carpet or ripping up your newspaper, right?
+- Use dog treats at the right time – Giving your dog little edible treats should be to reward good behaviour and set good habits for life.
+You never want to give treats for pet dogs peeing on the carpet or ripping up your newspaper, right?
 Training your dog will involve treats, but these should be given sparingly and only when the pooch actually deserves them.
-Remember, pats, belly rubs, and kind words are also lovely to a dog, not only food!
+Remember, pats, belly rubs, and kind words are also treats for pet dogs, not only food!

 Let your pooch play with other dogs